Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Learning rate grafting compensates for Shampoo's eigenvalues

 A complete description of Shampoo with Adam grafting is given in \Cref{app:algorithms-pseudocode}, \Cref{alg:shampoo-adam-grafting}.

-As mentioned in \Cref{sec:shampoo}, \citet{shi2023distributed} has claimed that learning rate grafting from a base optimizer like Adam has been crucial to Shampoo's performance; see also \citet{anil2020scalable,kasimbeg2025accelerating}.
-We illustrate this in \Cref{fig:stale-instability} by showing that independent of the hyperparameter setting, Shampoo without grafting (and updating the root inverse matrices every $F = 100$ steps) underperforms AdamW, with many hyperparameter settings diverging. \citet{anil2020scalable} claims that grafting is used to account for differences in magnitude of the eigenspectrum of the Kronecker factors for different layers and the infrequent updates of the Kronecker factors and their inverse roots (see \citet{anil2020scalable}, Appendix G).
-Despite its practical necessity in Shampoo, grafting's algorithmic role has not been thoroughly investigated.
+This approach has been critical to Shampoo's empirical success \citep{anil2020scalable,shi2023distributed,kasimbeg2025accelerating}.
+As shown in \Cref{fig:stale-instability}, Shampoo without grafting (and updating the root inverse matrices every $F = 100$ steps) underperforms AdamW, with many hyperparameter settings diverging. \citet{anil2020scalable} suggests that grafting is used to account for differences in magnitude of the eigenspectrum of the Kronecker factors for different layers, as well as the infrequent updates of the Kronecker factors and their inverse roots (see \citet{anil2020scalable}, Appendix G).
+However, these claims have not been thoroughly investigated.